If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will

 Since the Great Recession, firms see the need for proper stewardship.
 And several authors have written on this topic.
 They insist financial services firms treat clients right.
-This should have happened before, but it is never too late to start.
+Clients deserved proper treatment before this problem.
+But, it’s never too late to start.
 John Taft et al in their book, Stewardship: Lessons Learned from the Lost Culture of Wall Street Stewardship (John Wiley & Sons, 2012) defined stewardship as serving others.
 They argue that financial services companies must do right for their customers.
 Later, in 2014, Joon Yun, M.D., writing in Forbes.com defined stewardship as the responsibility to shepherd and safeguard the interests of others.

 Biblical Stewardship Key to Managing God's Money

 Biblical stewardship is central to Managing God's Money mission.
 We teach it and we preach it because it shows hearts surrendered to Jesus, ready to do as He asks.
-It starts in this mission by us submitting to Jesus and committing to be good stewards of His resources.
+It starts in this mission when we follow Jesus and be wise stewards of His resources.
 We recall biblical stewardship daily as we teach, preach, counsel, and present God's word on money, time, and other resources.
-Please pray we remain faithful to Jesus.
+Please pray we stay faithful to Jesus.

 God's Stewards Carry Out Christian Financial Planning

 Who is a steward?
-A steward is someone who gets responsibility and authority from an owner to look after the owner’s property in the owner’s best interest.
-A steward must agree to account to the owner regularly for his or her performance compared with the owner’s standards.
-God’s steward needs to know Him, know His Word, obey Him, obey His Word, and understand he will account for her use of all resources.
-The essence of biblical stewardship is follow God's guidance always.
+A steward is someone who gets responsibility and authority from an owner to manage the owner’s property in the owner’s best interest.
+He or she must account to the owner often for his or her performance compared with the owner’s standards.
+God’s steward needs to know His Word, obey Him, obey His Word, and understand he will account for his and her use of resources.
+The essence of biblical stewardship is to follow God's guidance always.

 Stewards must accept their roles.
 They must accept they own nothing and so, they should let Jesus guide their spending.
 Besides, stewards must count the cost before spending, listen for His voice, and He will lead them to His will, and away from their wishes.
 Are you ready for this?
 Am I?
-It is not easy, but God is faithful, kind, compassionate, and He will not leave you or me.
+Difficult, but God is faithful, kind, compassionate, and will not leave you or me.